afourmy/pyNMS/README.md

 ## Create the tessaract

 Go to the "Network routing" menu, and select the entry "Graph generation".
-Click on the "Hypercube" button and leave the dimension to 4.
+Click on the "Hypercube" button, leave the dimension to 4 and click on "OK".

 ![Graph creation](https://github.com/mintoo/networks/raw/master/Readme/use_case_step1.PNG)

 ## Visualize the graph
 When the graph is created, all nodes are colocated.
 Right-click on the canvas, and select the "Drawing > Both" entry.
 Nodes will first be randomly spread accross the canvas, after what the force-directed layout is applied.
+The network is continuously drawing itself until you right-click again and select the "Stop drawing" entry.
 You can use the mouse scroll wheel to center the display on the nodes.

 ![Graph visualization](https://github.com/mintoo/networks/raw/master/Readme/use_case_step2.PNG)

 ## Create the AS
-Select all 4 nodes and right-click on one of them.
-Choose "OSPF" in the "Type" list, and click on "Create AS".
+Select all nodes and right-click on one of them.
+Click on "Create AS" and choose "OSPF" in the "Type" list, then click on "Create AS".
 The "Manage AS" panel pops up.

 ![AS creation](https://github.com/mintoo/networks/raw/master/Readme/use_case_step3.PNG)

 ## Add trunks to the AS
 The AS was created as a set of nodes: it has no trunk yet.
 Click on the "Find trunks" button.
 This will automatically add all trunks which both ends belong the AS.
 Add a few edge nodes.
-Click on the "Create traffic" button: traffic flows will be automatically created between edge nodes.
+Click on the "Create traffic" button: traffic links will be automatically created between all pairs of edge nodes.
 This AS management panel also display the area topology.
 In our case, all nodes and trunks are part of the backbone, there is no other area.

 ![AS management](https://github.com/mintoo/networks/raw/master/Readme/use_case_step4.PNG)